Jennifer Ansbach for “Using Memorials to Build Critical Thinking Skills and Empathy,” March 2016

 Nominations are not accepted for this award.

-Purpose: The award recognizes outstanding English Journal articles written by high school teachers.
+Purpose: The award recognizes outstanding English Journal articles written by classroom teachers.

 Eligibility: The award shall be given once each year, covering issues published between September and July of the previous volume year.
 Entrants must be high school teachers and may include those on leave or not currently teaching.
 The editor of English Journal shall draw up the annual list of eligible authors and shall be the arbiter of eligibility.
 Up to two honorable mentions (runners-up) may also be named.